 The 2004 Mooney blinding study warned researchers that the validity of "clinical trial results could be questioned" if future studies fail to make proper blinding assessments.
 Dr. Fiore, do you agree that the integrity of cessation clinical trials should be questioned when researchers fail to assess whether or not the trial was blind?
 If so, when should researchers conduct blinding assessments, within two weeks, while memories as to assignment beliefs are still fresh and accurate, and by which time the vast majority assigned to the placebo group have relapsed, or at 6 months, or a year, as some researchers are now doing.
 Even then, some are only asking surviving study participants and not going back and assessing beliefs of those who relapsed early.

-Dr. Fiore, is it fair, accurate and honest for those advocating quitting pharmacology use to equate clinical trial placebo group quitters to real-world cold turkey quitters, quitters who quit cold turkey because they wanted to, not because they were forced and compelled to do so, quitters who expected to endure full-blown withdrawal, not quitters who sought medication to diminish it?
+Dr. Fiore, is it fair, accurate and honest for those advocating approved quitting product use to equate clinical trial placebo group quitters to real-world cold turkey quitters, quitters who quit cold turkey because they wanted to, not because they were forced and compelled to do so, quitters who expected to endure full-blown withdrawal, not quitters who sought medication to diminish it?

 The practical effect of mandating pharmacology use is to make any non-pharmacology quitting recommendation a violation of U.S. cessation policy.
 It means that all government health agencies, both state and federal, will be expected to continue to ignore and blacklist pharmacology's only real competition, non-pharmacology quitting.
 Dr. Fiore, whose interests are served by such a policy?

 A February 8, 2007 front-page Wall Street Journal (WSJ) article exposed your pharmaceutical industry financial ties and questioned the appropriateness of you objectively heading a panel charged with writing U.S. cessation policy.
 Dr. Fiore, why would you knowingly invite bias criticism of our nation's cessation policy?